Here and Now (Darryl Worley album)

 Here and Now is the fourth studio album by American country music singer Darryl Worley, released on November 21, 2006 on 903 Music, owned by country singer Neal McCoy.
 This album produced two chart singles for Worley on the Hot Country Songs charts: "Nothin' but a Love Thang" at #36, and "I Just Came Back from a War" at #18.
 The third single, "Living in the Here and Now", reached #54 on the country charts before McCoy announced the closure of 903 Music.
-"Slow Dancing with a Memory" carried over to Worley's sixth album, Sounds Like Life.
+"Slow Dancing with a Memory" carried over to Worley's fifth album, Sounds Like Life.